MicrosoftDocs/windows-dev-docs/hub/powertoys/fancyzones.md

 # FancyZones utility

 FancyZones is a window manager utility for arranging and snapping windows into efficient layouts to improve the speed of your workflow and restore layouts quickly.
-FancyZones allows the user to define a set of window locations for a desktop that are drag targets for windows.
-When the user drags a window into a zone, the window is resized and repositioned to fill that zone.
+FancyZones allows you to define a set of window locations for a desktop that are drag targets for windows.
+When you drag a window into a zone, the window is resized and repositioned to fill that zone.

 ![FancyZones screenshot](../images/pt-fancy-zones2.png)